-3.3 Experiment instruments
+3.3 | Experiment Instruments

 Informed by the corpus analyses, DDL materials were designed for six sessions (three per target adjective), progressively introducing linguistic phenomena and gradually increasing in complexity.
-Printed materials included curated concordances and step-by-step worksheets, guiding learners through exploration and induction while encouraging independent rule formation with minimal teacher guidance.
+Printed materials included curated concordances and stepby-step worksheets, guiding learners through exploration and induction while encouraging independent rule formation with minimal teacher guidance.
 This approach aligned more with SCT principles, emphasising peer collaboration and scaffolding.
 Concordances, selected based on frequency and proportionality, were organised into tables to aid observation and induction.
 For example, Session 1 focused on ancien's noun collocates, grouping concordances by person-denoting, concrete, and abstract nouns.
-Worksheets aid learners in observing collocates, derive rules, and apply them to new contexts.
+Worksheets aid learners in observing collocates, deriving rules, and applying them to new contexts.
 Learners collaborated in groups but completed worksheets individually, balancing teamwork with independent learning.
-Session focuses are detailed in Table 2 and two worksheets examples presented as Appendices E and F1.
+Session focuses are detailed in Table 2, and two worksheet examples are presented as Appendices E and $F^1$ .